nbonbon/pykinone/README.md

 ## Current Status
 This application currently will find all user devices and query for thermostat information according to the Daikin Open API.
 This information will be stored in a local sqlite database.

+The API is queried every 3 minutes as specified in the Open API documentation.
+If no data has changed a new datapoint will not be saved in the database.
+The plotter (see Data Visualization section) will dynamically add these points back in when plotting data.

 The application currently does **not** support the Daikin Open API functions for updating thermostat settings.
 This is planned for the _future_.

 # Use